instadeepai/nucleotide-transformer/README.md

 1. A collection of transformer based genomic language models from both of our research works, [The Nucleotide Transformer ](https://www.biorxiv.org/content/10.1101/2023.01.11.523679v3) and [Agro Nucleotide Transformer](https://www.biorxiv.org/content/10.1101/2023.10.24.563624v1).
-2. A collection of segmentation models using the Nucleotide Transformers as a backbone, allowing segmentation of a dna sequence's genomic elements at single-nucleotide resolution: the [Segment-NT]() models #TODO: Add link to the preprint
+2. A collection of segmentation models using the Nucleotide Transformers as a backbone, allowing segmentation of a dna sequence's genomic elements at single-nucleotide resolution: the [SegmentNT]() models #TODO: Add link to the preprint

 We are thrilled to open-source these works and provide the community with access to the code and pre-trained weights for these nine genomics language models and 2 segmentation models.
 Models from [The Nucleotide Transformer